 #7.
 Blockchain Bubble or Revolution: The Present and Future of Blockchain and Cryptocurrencies by Neel Mehta, Aditya Agashe & Parth Detroja

 Product Managers from Google, Microsoft, and Facebook present us a balanced and comprehensive overview of blockchain and cryptocurrencies.
-It will help you learn more about technical, economic and even political sides of blockchain systems.
-The book describes the differences between ICOs, STOs and IPOs, the SEC’s STO rules and Reg A+/CF/D/S. The authors also give their own opinion on the blockchain future.
+It will help you learn more about the technical, economic, and even political sides of blockchain systems.
+The book describes the differences between ICOs, STOs, and IPOs, the SEC’s STO rules, and Reg A+/CF/D/S. The authors also give their own opinion on the blockchain future.

 #8.
 Life After Google: The Fall of Big Data and the Rise of the Blockchain Economy by George Gilder

 George Gilder is one of the leading economic and technological thinkers of the past half of the century.
 In this book, George Gilder describes the reasons for the Silicon Valley crisis and why the era of Google is coming to its end.
 The story is useful for readers both personally and professionally.
-This book offers a really interesting look at the history of the internet as a technology, money as a technology and how blockchain will affect the future.
+This book offers a fascinating look at the history of the internet as a technology, money as a technology, and how blockchain will affect the future.

 #9.
 The Bitcoin Standard: The Decentralized Alternative to Central Banking by Saifedean Ammous

 The Bitcoin Standard analyzes the historical context to the rise of Bitcoin, the economic properties that have allowed it to grow quickly, and it’s likely economic, political, and social implications.
 It is a great book about Bitcoin history.
 It also reflects the way of rearranging the modern economy with digital money.